 This article will talk about panel research and how it works within market research.
 Market research is the process to investigate what your target audience wants.
 With the right feedback, you can build a successful product or service that meets the needs of the people who matter.
 For some companies, it’s as simple as contacting the customers they already have access to; for others, another solution is necessary or preferred.
 And that’s where panel research comes into play.

 In this article

 A research panel is a customisable feedback solution that allows you to get feedback from a selection of people.
-They are carefully curated respondents who mimic your target market or a market you wish to enter.
-In this article, we’ll take a look at the what, why, when and how of panel research, giving you an insight into how it can help to bring you closer to your business goals.
+They are carefully curated respondents who mimic your target market.
+They can also mimic a market you wish to enter.
+In this article, we’ll take a look at the what, why, when and how of panel research, to give you an insight into how it brings you closer to your business goals.

 How do market research panels work?

 Market research has evolved since the 1950s, with the use of panel research and the number of panel providers increasing ever since.
-With the booming digitisation of the 90s and the innovation of panel research in the form of online access panels, it has become a primary market research method.
+With the booming digitisation of the 90s and the innovation of panel research in the form of online access panels, they are now a primary market research method.
 Today, almost anyone, from any walk of life, can be recruited as an online panelist.

-Panel participants are recruited via online channels and categorised based on demographic factors, including age, gender, location, profession and even personal interests.
+Panel participants recruitment occurs via online channels and is categorised based on demographic factors, including age, gender, location, profession and even personal interests.
 This way, panel research enables the effective surveying of a very defined target group.
-Participating in panel research is often incentivised, with respondents receiving rewards such as money, gift cards, or points that can be redeemed against goods or services.
+To participate in panel research often comes with incentives, with respondents receiving rewards such as money, gift cards, or points that can be redeemed against goods or services.